baby636/grpc-bchrpc-dart-web/README.md

 # BCHD gRPC web client for Flutter web projects

-NOTE: This is an experimental package for web projects.
-The unit tests currently do not work in this package due to the missing dart:html dependency.
-For unit tests, see the `grpc_bchrpc` package until the tests are functioning.

 This package provides a gRPC web client for connecting directly to a [BCHD](https://bchd.cash) full node.

 # Usage